-Most often we would check in once a week, ideally at the same time and place.
+Most often we would check in once a week, ideally at the same time.
 Sessions last for 50 minutes.

 In some cases, employers may be willing to pay for the work.
 If this is the case, it is important that your employer will accept that I will not provide feedback or updates to them.
 It is essential that what we discuss remains confidential between us, irrespective of who settles my account.

 I adhere to the BACP ethical framework.
 In line with this, I keep confidential handwritten notes on all my clients.
 These are minimal, held securely – and are processed in line with GDPR guidelines.
 I am registered with the Information Commissioner’s Office.